kentnard/TaylorSwiftLyrics/README.md

 ## Additional Note
 While examining the data, I realized that there are some mistakes regarding the writing credits, in particular, with the songs "Bigger Than The Whole Sky" and "imgonnagetyouback".
-The latter is credited with Taylor Swift and Jack Antonoff, but it is self-written by Taylor Swift; meanwhile the latter is credited as self-written, but it is written by Taylor Swift and Jack Antonoff.
+The former is credited with Taylor Swift and Jack Antonoff, but it is self-written by Taylor Swift; meanwhile the latter is credited as self-written, but it is written by Taylor Swift and Jack Antonoff.
 This is faulty from Genius' site.
 I have checked both Wikipedia and Spotify pages, and the data from Genius contradict them.